Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bert the dog-like robot receives control assistance from an astronaut in space.
 (Photo: ESA/Andreas Mogensen/X).

 So recently, an astronaut on the International Space Station (ISS) of the European Space Agency (ESA) Marcus Wandt controlled Bert, a four-legged dog-like robot from space for the first time.
-Marcus Wandt conducted this experiment to test how time lag affects robot control during space missions.
+Marcus Wandt conducted this experiment to check how time lag affects robot control in space missions.

-During the test, Wandt was on board the Columbus module of the International Space Station (ISS), and controlled the Bert robot, which is housed in the Mars Laboratory at the German Space Agency's Oberpfaffenhofen facility.
+During the test, Wandt was on board the Columbus module of the International Space Station (ISS), and controlled the robot Bert, which is in the Mars Laboratory at the German Space Agency's Oberpfaffenhofen facility.
 A series of tests saw Wandt take control of three different robots, starting with Bert.

 Astronaut Marcus Wandt successfully tested Bert, a four-legged dog-like robot.
 (Photo: ESA/Andreas Mogensen/X).